mwbowers/mwbowers.github.io/reference/datagate/datagate-common/trace-sink-section-handler.md

 ---
 title: TraceSinkSectionHandler class
-description: Handles the configuration section for trace sinks in the application.
+description: "Handles the configuration section for trace sinks in the application.
+Implements the  interface. "
-Implements the  interface.
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Handles the configuration section for trace sinks in the application.